cmptrblder/smart_oil_gauge/README.md

 If you find this useful, great, I don't want any donations, just say Thanks :)
 I've been testing this integration this winter, went thru a few versions working out any bugs, is stable as of the latest HA release.
 Drop this custom integration into your directory and Enjoy :)

+Since I use this now, if any issues crop up or changes in Home Assistant, let me know and I'll update this component ASAP

 ## Screenshots

 ### Integration Setup